Environmental Protection Agency

 Where would one go to find out what research is being funded by your agency in the Arctic?

-Information can be obtained through the Alaska Operations Office and also from the Office of Research and Development through its science portal and Science Matters Newsletter.
+Information can be obtained through the in Alaska website and the Office of Research and Development’s strategic research action plans.
 There is currently no consolidated funding list of funding opportunities for Arctic research.

 Where would one go to read about scientific research results from your agency?